-For the majority of states in the U.S., the driver at fault in an accident is legally responsible for paying any (and all) expenses that are incurred including medical, personal injury and property damage.
+For most states in the U.S., the driver at fault in an accident is legally responsible for paying any (and all) expenses that are incurred including medical, personal injury and property damage.

 Many people choose limited tort because of the slightly lower cost of their premiums.
-The cost variation (typically little more than the cost of a cup of coffee per day) pales in comparison to the trade-off in what you can lose by selecting limited tort.
+However, the auto accident lawyers at Dale E. Anstine urge individuals to consider full tort coverage because the cost variation (typically a little more than the cost of a cup of coffee per day) pales in comparison to the tradeoff in what you can lose by selecting limited tort.

 Understanding your insurance policy is vitally important to ensure you are covered in the event of an accident.
 Remember, the choices you make related to your coverage have an impact on your right to compensation following an accident.

-If you or a loved one have been injured in a car accident, reach out to the accident and personal injury attorneys at Dale E. Anstine.
-Get a specialized attorney on your side who has a full understanding of insurance policies and coverages to know what you may be facing in court.
-With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
-Consultations are always free, we’re available 24/7 and there’s no fee unless we win for you.
+If you or a loved one have been injured in an auto accident, get a personal injury attorney on your side who is not afraid to stand up against big insurance attorneys and companies in court.
+Serving individuals in York, Gettysburg and Hanover, our team is proud to protect the injured across the Central Pennsylvania community.
+Consultations and insurance policy reviews are always FREE, we are available 24/7 and there is no fee unless we win for you.
+Start a conversation today!